waytoclub/flight_control/README.md

 # flight_control
- It manages flights and its details for flight towe control for grou nd staff in airport.
+ It manages flights and its details for flight tower control for ground staff in airport.

+# Commands
+ npm i
+ npx tsc
+ npm start or node dist/app.js